alw017/cse15l-lab-reports/labs/lab3.md

 1146
 ```
 Going a little bit further with this command, we use grep to find all occurences of a whitespace followed by a capital or lowercase q, and then pipe that into awk which sums up the number for each file that grep outputs.
 This gives us the sum of all of the lines in all of the files in the directory 911report that presumably have a word that starts with Q. This is useful for getting more information about large textfiles.

+Note: I looked in source 2 to figure out how to use awk in this situation.

 Sources: